projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 #.
 Configure each CPU in VMs to a desired CLOS ID in the ``VM`` section of the
    scenario file.
 Follow `RDT detection and resource capabilities`_ to identify the maximum supported CLOS ID that can be used.
-ACRN uses the **the lowest common MAX CLOS** value among all RDT resources to avoid resource misconfigurations.
+ACRN uses **the lowest common MAX CLOS** value among all RDT resources to avoid resource misconfigurations.